-Since the start of spring I’ve noticed a huge increase in the advertising of fitness equipment and slimming aids on television, women’s magazines and online.
-There have also been lots of articles that outline the steps needed to ensure you have a swimwear body, by the time summer arrives.
+I’ve noticed a huge increase in the advertising of fitness equipment and slimming aids on television,in women’s magazines and online.
+There have been lots of articles that outline the steps needed to ensure you have a swimwear body, by the time summer arrives.
 Unless I’m missing something, we all have a body and we can all get into swimwear of some description.
 So why do we need so many articles telling us how to get our swimwear on?

-The reason why is that for so long the media and those brands that sell these products have told us that we need to compare our bodies to air brushed to perfection specimens that they use to advertise their products.
-For far too long we have let our body confidence be eroded by these false images that have got inside our heads and talked us into believing that there is something wrong with the way our bodies look.
+The reason why, is that for so long the media and the brands that sell those products have told us that we need to compare our bodies to air brushed to perfection images that they use to advertise their products.
+For too long we have let our body confidence be eroded by those false images that have got inside our heads and talked us into believing that there is something wrong with the way our bodies look.
 Your body was made especially for you and no one else, it’s got you where you are today and helped you achieve so many amazing things.
-The relationship with your body is the longest relationship that you will ever have.
+The relationship you have with your body is the longest relationship that you will ever have.
 We all know that if we want a relationship to thrive, it needs love and nourishment.
-So, if you are one of those many women who don’t love your body now is the time to learn to do so.
+So, if you are one of those many women who don’t love your body now is the time to learn how to do so.